rmtsukuru/Slay/README.md

-# Skeleton JS
+# Slay
-Skeleton code for easily making a 2D HTML5/JS canvas game.
+Simple fantasy Metroidvania-lite platformer with a retro aesthetic.